 I won’t lie, one of my favorite things about being a girl mom is the outfits and the bows!
 Just give me everything pink and girly!
 While I don’t put a bow on Cora Beth every day (mostly because we’re hanging out in our pjs 5 out of 7 days a week) when I do I have to use headbands since little miss doesn’t quite have a whole lot of hair yet!
 And if you’ve shopped for bows you know they can get pricey pretty quick!
 I did buy one white and one black bow from Baby Bling Bows because I love them!
 But they can look a tad big on her little bitty head so I sometimes opt for a smaller bow!
 I set out to make my own to save a little money and since I was successful I wanted to share with y’all how to diy a simple baby bow headbands for you to make your little one!

 I wanted to take the time to write Cora Beth’s birth story.
 I know as time passes the details will start to slip from my mind (especially since I was foggy from magnesium).
 My sweet girl entered into the world in a way I really couldn’t have imaged that she would and to be honest most of the prayers I prayed for her birth went unanswered.
 However, at the end of the day I had a healthy baby girl and for that I’m so grateful!

-When I found out I was pregnant one of the things I was really looking forward to was decorating the nursery, especially once I found out we were having a girl!
+When I found out I was pregnant one of the things I was really looking forward to was decorating the nursery!
+Especially once I found out we were having a girl!
+A simply sweet and floral nursery was what I immediately had in mind for my baby girl’s room!
 I love how her room turned out and it’s probably the only room in our house that I consider “done”!
-I had so much fun crafting for her room and my sister-in-law made her quilt and bed skirt (which is adjustable)!
-So prepare for picture overload because I’m just a teensy bit proud of it!
+So prepare for picture overload because I’m just a teeny bit proud of it!